 WhatsApp makes money by charging registered businesses for slow replies.
 Businesses are allowed to respond to messages from users for free for up to 24 hours but are charged a fee per message for delayed responses, which varies by country.

-Apart from charging businesses for slow replies, WhatsApp also makes money through Click to WhatsApp ads, which are not ads shown on Facebook, not WhatsApp, but these ads redirect users from Facebook to WhatsApp.
+Apart from WhatsApp For Business & WhatsApp Pay, WhatsApp also makes money through Click to WhatsApp ads, which are not ads shown on Facebook, not WhatsApp, but these ads redirect users from Facebook to WhatsApp.

 Since these ads are not shown in the WhatsApp app, attributing the revenue of these ads entirely to WhatsApp would be incorrect, but it is one of the ways in which Facebook leverages WhatsApp to increase revenue.